iPersian/ComputerVision/blog.md

 Main research question:
 How can deep learning models be used to predict weed growth from temporal image data?

-How can our custom UNet model be used to predict weed growth from temporal image data?
+How can our (transformer-based / custom ) model be used to predict weed growth from temporal image data?

 Sub-questions: